 Day 3 Great Ocean Road Day Trip Melbourne

-Day 4 Fly to Cairns, Free Afternoon Cairns
+Day 4 Fly to Cairns, Where the Rainforest Meets the Reef Cairns

 Day 5 Full-Day Great Barrier Reef Experience with Helicopter Tour Cairns

-Day 7 Fly to Hobart, Free Afternoon Hobart
+Day 7 Fly to Hobart, Tasmania's Historic Capital Hobart

-Day 8 Full-Day Wildlife & Wilderness Tour Hobart
+Day 8 Full-Day Tasmanian Wildlife & Wilderness Tour Hobart

 Day 11 Hike in the Blue Mountains Sydney

-Day 12 Visit Taronga Zoo, Explore Bondi Beach Sydney
+Day 12 Taronga Zoo Experience, Sun & Surfing at Bondi Beach Sydney

-Day 13 SEA LIFE Sydney Aquarium, Free Afternoon Sydney
+Day 13 SEA LIFE Sydney Aquarium, Free Time at the Royal Botanic Garden Sydney

 Detailed Itinerary

 Welcome to Australia!
-Upon arrival, you'll be met by your driver and taken to your hotel in Melbourne—the capital of Victoria and heralded for being one of the most liveable cities on earth.
-After settling in, get your bearings as you head out to immerse yourselves in the vibrant energy of Australia's cultural capital.
+Upon arrival, you'll be met by your driver and taken to your hotel in Melbourne—the capital of Victoria and heralded as one of the most liveable cities on earth.
+After settling in, get your bearings as you head out to immerse yourselves in the vibrant energy of Australia's "cultural capital."
 Older kids will love exploring the European-style cobbled laneways, funky street art, bohemian shops, and numerous cafés that make this such a great city for families.

 The most family-friendly way to experience all Melbourne offers is to hop on the City Circle, a free tram that runs throughout the central districts and the waterfront.
 Bring a picnic and make your way to the city's green heart at the Royal Botanic Gardens.
 Stroll among 8,000 plant species across the 94 acres (38 ha) of shaded walks and lush greenery.
 For music and art-obsessed teens, visit Centre Place—a busy laneway and arcade home to some of Melbourne's infamous street art.